 With many of the important decisions associated with your financing and your vehicle itself, one additional question to examine prior to finalizing the sale of your car – is whether or not you should go with an extended vehicle warranty and does it make a difference if you are buying a new or a used vehicle?

-While opting in or out of this additionally warranty coverage may be more suitable for different drivers – and for different vehicles, before you commit to this add-on, here are some pros and cons to take into account.
+While opting in or out of this additional warranty coverage may be more suitable for different drivers – and for different vehicles before you commit to this add-on, here are some pros and cons to consider.

-This first feature of an extended warranty package can benefit car owners in that they typically can have choice in what features they will opt in for additional warranty coverage.
-These days, there is a wider range of products and services associated with your vehicle that some drivers will choose and others will not need.
+This first feature of an extended warranty package can benefit car owners in that they typically can have a choice in what features they will opt-in for additional warranty coverage.
+These days, there is a wider range of products and services associated with your vehicle that some drivers will choose from and others will not need.

 Yet another reason against taking out an extended warranty is the reality that they do not always cover all types of repairs.
 Therefore, if you are adding additional warranty terms onto your vehicle purchase, make sure you read all of the fine print and be sure it actually covers the types of repairs and features that may be more suitable for you and your vehicle.
 This will likely be referred to as an ‘exclusion list’ and the warranty provider should outline the specific systems, parts and features that are not included in the warranty.

 Another strike against an extended warranty has to do with the restrictions associated with who you can turn to for your vehicle repairs.
 In many cases, there may only be a few select repair shops that are approved to cover the warranty repairs.
-So, in the event you move or require repairs while on vacation, for example – your warranty provider may not honour any repairs made by companies not on the list.
-However, if you are driving an older vehicle and are concerned that your car may be more likely to breakdown or need repairs, an extended warranty may not cover these repairs if they are serviced at outside repair shops.
-Often times, these restrictions can make purchasing an extended vehicle warranty less of an advantage – and in fact not worth the extra cost at all.
+So, in the event that you move or require repairs while on vacation, for example – your warranty provider may not honour any repairs made by companies that are not on the list.
+However, if you are driving an older vehicle and are concerned that your car may be more likely to break down or need repairs, an extended warranty may not cover these repairs if they are serviced at independent repair shops.
+Oftentimes, these restrictions can make purchasing an extended vehicle warranty less of an advantage – and in fact not worth the extra cost at all.